cdnjs/api-worker/README.md

 This is the code that powers metadata.speedcdnjs.com.
 It's an internal API that is NOT meant to be used directly.
 See [API] instead.

-The API is implemented as a Cloudflare Worker and uses several KS namespaces that are populated from the [cdnjs bot].
+The API is implemented as a Cloudflare Worker and uses several KV namespaces that are populated from the [cdnjs bot].

 ## Contributing